pmattos/Simple-Notes/README.md

 * [`NotesListViewController`][NotesListViewController.swift].
 Displays all created noted in a table view.
 * [`NoteEditorViewController`][NoteEditorViewController.swift].
 View controller to show *and* edit a given note.
 * [`NoteTextStorage`][NoteTextStorage.swift].
 Stores a given note text with rich formatting.
 This implements the core text formatting engine.
+* [`CheckmarkView`][CheckmarkView.swift].
+Draws a Core Graphics based checkmark vector icon (✔) with a circular background.
+It also provides a simple checkmark animation.

 Model layer: